MetzinAround/practical-classroom-workshop/course/tools.md

 ## Reminder: Namespaces, Groups, Projects
 A namespace contains the groups, subgroups, projects, and epics belonging to a single user.
 The Group is where you'll add students with `guest` level access.
 The project is an individual week worth of assignments, single assignment, or homework.
+IT is recommended that you use all lowercase letters and dashes instead of spaces when naming groups and projects.
+Instead of `Test Class 1` try `test-class-1`

 ## How to create assignments